 Geothermal Heat Pumps | HVAC Heating & Cooling

 Geothermal heat pumps use ground water or water circulated through pipes to exchange heat with the earth.
 Geothermal, versus air source heat pump systems, use the earths natural temperature to exchange heat and provide heating and cooling.
 The temperature of the air varies widely with the weather whereas the temperature of the earth is nearly constant and makes the use of a geothermal system ideal for heating and cooling your home or business.
 It also costs less in energy use because of the constant earth temperature versus the widely varying temperature of the outside air.
 Geothermal systems make sense and can save lots of money in energy use.

 Electric Motors Basics – The HVAC industry depends heavily on the electric motor.
-The electric motor is the basic component which powers blowers to move air, drives compressors to compress refrigerant, and powers pumps to move water for chilled water and hot water applications and fuel oil for oil burners.
+The electric motor is the basic component which powers blowers to move air.
+Electric motors drive compressors to compress refrigerant.
+And the electric motor powers pumps to move water for chilled water and hot water applications and fuel oil.